feisalramar/feisalramar/README.md

 #### I'm currently -:

 - Working as a freelance software engineer.
-- Deep diving in Amazon Technologies ( AWS ).
+- Deep diving into Learning Amazon Technologies ( AWS ).
 <!--
 - Learning Full-time masters of Science in Computer Science.
 -->